 Friday, April 1, 2016

 FYI, Joe made me watch this stupid show.

-You may think that I am looking too much into situations where people approach when they are being in fact genuine, but I assure that I am not.
-Yes, people have approached me with the same curiosity that have been correct but those are too far in between.
-Besides, in those instances the person tells me the class we took together or the name of the professor.
+You may think that I am looking too much into situations where people approach when they are in fact genuine, but I assure that I am not.
+Yes, people have approached me with the same curiosity that has been correct, but those are too far in between.
+Besides, in those instances, the person tells me the class we took together or the name of the professor.

 It's not that people cannot approach me in such a matter, it's that after almost 29 years I have become suspicious of people that randomly approach me to say hi.
 What is it?
 Do I just look so familiar that you must talk to me?
 Whatever the case maybe, positive or not I will all ways look at the person that approaches me with doubt in the back of my mind.